mishamyrt/misprint/README.md

 )
 ```

+## Formatters

+There is a [document](./formatters.md) with examples of message formatting in different languages.

 ## ES Modules

 Misprint avaliable as ES Module, so you can install from npm and use it with any modern bundling system.